 First, here are more screenshots than you will likely ever need, showing Bernard as he was looking at Peter Abernathy’s records on his tablet and trying to break the encryption for the Passenger file stored in Peter Abernathy.

 The word “Passenger” likely refers to how Delos created a thin personality to hide a large file that they want to sneak out of the park.
 Charlotte could not call in an extraction team until Peter Abernathy was delivered to Delos, because whatever file he is hiding is that important.

 At the beginning of Season 1, Abernathy was known only as being Dolores’ father.
 But things quickly changed.
 He discovered a photograph buried in the ground and became obsessed with the “wonders” he saw in the background.
 In fact, Dolores finds him one morning, having stayed up all night staring at the photo.
 He talks mysteriously about having a question he’s not supposed to ask, which gave him an answer he wasn’t supposed to know.
 Alert fans will realize that this is directly parallel to what William told Dolores in a flashback last week.
 He told her that he had found the answer to a question that no human dreamed of asking.
-Then he took her to wear he was digging out something new.
+Then he took her to where he was digging out something new.
 This is likely the same location that Dolores is heading to after the host rebellion, the valley that she refers to as a weapon.
 Which is likely also the same location where Bernard and Delos found all the dead hosts, and Bernard said “I killed them all.”

 Right after Peter talked about having a question he wasn’t supposed to ask, and an answer he wasn’t supposed to know, he whispered to Dolores in Season 1: “These violent delights have violent ends.”
 The phrase became very important to all of Season 1.